 John Kennedy (2012-) How do Russian communities develop social resilience to modern industrial risks.
 Interdisciplinary empirical social research is required to describe and explain Russian responses (resilience) to industrial risks in the context of post-socialist change.
 This will determine how Russian attitudes and behaviour can be situated in existing sociologies of risk and to whether these theories require re-evaluation to encompass a wider variety of reflexive experience to modernity.
 It is questionable whether concepts of risk and resilience grounded in Western experience are fully applicable to the Russia, despite comparable conditions of industrial danger.
 In turn the specificity of ‘modernity’ in Russia may explain resilience in the social and economic context of post-socialism.
 It is also necessary to focus on the social consequences of risk in Russia, which, given its unique social and economic experience, may serve to empirically re-evaluate the importance of social embeddedness to theoretical notions of global ‘risk society’ (Atkinson, 2007).

-Mastering Chaos: The Metafictional Worlds of Evgeny Popov (Oxford: Peter Lang, 2012), in press.
+Mastering Chaos: The Metafictional Worlds of Evgeny Popov (Oxford: Peter Lang, 2013).

 Special Issues of Journals

 (ed. with A. Polese) (2014 forthcoming) The Failure and Future of the Welfare-state under Post-socialism,